Itzsssnori/Itzsssnori/README.md

 I'm Nori, a freshman Computer Science student based in the Philippines.

 This profile serves as documentation for everything I build, experiment with, and work on while completing my degree.
-Everything here is built from scratch, no copy‑paste templates.

-I am interested in machine learning, artificial intelligence, cloud computing, data science, cybersecurity, and full-stack development.
+I am interested in machine learning & artificial intelligence, cloud computing, data science, cybersecurity, and full-stack development.